zzmp/hifi-docs/_api/avatar/functions/MyAvatar.getAcceleration.md

 tags: functions
 ---

-This function returns the acceleration of MyAvatar as a vector.
+`getAcceleration` returns the acceleration of MyAvatar as a vector.

+## Example

 ```
 > JSON.stringify(MyAvatar.getAcceleration())